“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 Though not mandatory, completing a perioperative nurse fellowship can provide valuable practical experience and specialized knowledge in the field.
 These fellowship programs offer a unique opportunity for registered nurses to gain direct, hands-on experience in the surgical environment under the guidance of experienced mentors.
 The duration of the fellowship programs varies, but they typically last from six to 24 months.

 Through a blend of didactic learning, case reviews, and clinical practice, fellows acquire the skills to deliver safe and effective patient care before, during, and after surgery.
-These programs often enhance employability, demonstrating a commitment to the specialty and providing a competitive edge in the job market.
+These programs often enhance employability, demonstrate a commitment to the specialty, and provide a competitive edge in the job market.

 Step 6: Obtain Perioperative Nurse Certification (Optional, Timelines Vary)

-Although optional, securing a perioperative nurse certification can significantly enhance credibility and job prospects within the field.
+Although optional, obtaining a perioperative nursing certification can significantly enhance credibility and job prospects.
 The primary credential obtained is the Certified Perioperative Nurse (CNOR) certification from the Competency & Credentialing Institute.
-More details on certification can be found below.
+More details on certification are available below.

 What Do Perioperative Nurses Do?